 There are two baseboard connector options available for system designers: straddle mount and right angle (RA).
 The straddle mount connector option allows the OCP NIC and baseboard to exist in a co-planer position.
 To achieve this, a cutout exists on the baseboard and is defined in this specification.
 Alternatively, the right angle option allows the OCP NIC to be installed on top of the baseboard.
 A baseboard cutout is not required for the right angle connector.
-The right angle option allows the base board to use this area for additional baseboard routing.
-The straddle mount and right angle connectors are shown in Section 4.2.
+The right angle option allows the base board to use this area for additional routing or backside component placement.
+The straddle mount and right angle connectors are shown in Section 3.2.

 For both the baseboard and OCP card, this specification defines the component and routing keep out areas.
-Refer to Section 3.6 for details.
+Refer to Section 2.6 for details.

-Both the straddle mount and right angle implementations shall use the same OCP NIC and shall be supported in the baseboard chassis regardless of the baseboard connector selection (right angle or straddle mount) so long as the baseboard slot side and NIC size are a supported combination as shown in Table 2.
+Both the straddle mount and right angle implementations shall accept the same OCP add-in card and shall be supported in the baseboard chassis regardless of the baseboard connector selection (right angle or straddle mount) so long as the baseboard slot side and add-in card sizes are a supported combination as shown in Table 2.

-This specification defines form factor at NIC module level, including the front panel, latches and card guide features [TBD; pending on the Mechanical work across stakeholders].
+This specification defines the form factor at the add-in card level, including the front panel, latching mechanism and card guide features [TBD; pending on the Mechanical work across stakeholders].

-More details about the card form-factor is shown in Section 3.
+More details about the card form-factor is shown in Section 2.